alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

-accidents and they work through to find out where was the failure of reliability where was the failure of trust and how do we rebuild that and one thing I think they do that's really nice is called the
+accidents and they work through to find out where was the failure of reliability where was the failure of trust and how do we rebuild that

+{% slide suspicious-minds 50 %}

+ and one thing I think
+they do that's really nice is called the
 Swiss cheese model of accident causation some of you may be familiar with this so